-Automated emails offer a great way to connect with your subscribers and customers, and deliver content that is more relevant to them.
-It’s likely that you use automation as part of your email marketing campaigns (sending a message on your subscriber’s birthday, for example), but are you really making the most of what it offers?
+Automated emails offer a great way to connect with your subscribers and customers, and deliver relevant content.
+It’s likely that you use automation as part of your email marketing campaigns (sending a message on your subscriber’s birthday, for example).
+But, are you really making the most of what it offers?
 There are a variety of triggers you can use which will, over time, help you better engage with your subscribers and, most importantly, increase sales.

 Here are some ideas to help you create inspired automated emails:

-Even though welcome emails are fairly common these days, it’s still worth mentioning how valuable they can be.
-Subscribers are, generally, most engaged when they first sign up to your mailing list, so you should take the opportunity to capitalise on this.
+Even though welcome emails are fairly common these days, it’s still worth mentioning how valuable they are.
+Subscribers are, most engaged when they first sign up to your mailing list.
+Take the opportunity to capitalise on this.
 Send them an email saying hello, reminding them of the products and services you offer and even offering them a discount to say ‘thank you’.

 Although simple, an email like this has a number of benefits.
-It makes the customer feel valued and helps them make the most out of their new device, so they are more likely to keep using it.
+It makes the customer feel valued and helps them make the most out of their new device.
+Thus, they are more likely to keep using it.

 As well as driving new subscribers to your site, automated emails can also be used to drive customers back to your site after they’ve made a purchase.
 This can be done by sending a simple thank you email:

 Like I mentioned before, many email marketers send an automated message wishing their subscribers a happy birthday.
-They are often accompanied by a special discount, deal or freebie, just like this one from Pizza Express:
+They are often accompanied by a special discount, deal or freebie.
+Enter Pizza Express:

 Although it’s nice to send a birthday email, there are also some other significant dates you can use to trigger an automated email (without having to ask your subscribers for lots of personal information).
 For example, you can congratulate your subscriber on being a customer with you for a year, just like Rent the Runway do:

-An email like this is likely to be seen a pleasant surprise by your subscribers (even more so than birthday emails), so they will be more likely to open the message and respond to the offer.
+An email like this is a pleasant surprise by your subscribers (even more so than birthday emails).
+They will be more likely to open the message and respond to the offer.
 Although the purpose of these messages is just to drive contacts back to your website, they have the added benefit of continuing engagement and making your customers feel valued.

 When it comes to automated emails, there’s no limit to what you can do.
 Try out and test a few ideas, and see which ones work for you.